 Tips for shopping in Vietnam

-In markets and some shops, haggling is common and you are particularly likely to get a deal if you’re buying more than one of something.
+Haggling is common in markets and some shops in Vietnam.
+You are particularly likely to get a deal if you’re buying more than one of something.
 Know the approximate prices of some of the stuff you are looking to buy to avoid being charged inflated tourist prices.

 Also know that not all tailors are going to do a great job; quality can vary.
 Do your research before picking one.